What the Way You Hold Your Handbag Says About You

 Over one shoulder with bag close to body

 You’re practical and need others to prove that they are worthy of your trust.
-When you meet new people, you look for these signs that they can be trusted.
 As someone mainly looking to get things done, you don’t like to waste your time with little things.
 Your cautious and wary tendency means that you feel the need to be smart in public and watch out for yourself.
 According to Wood, “If you tightly grip the bag and pull it, it’s more likely fear, lower self-esteem, or concern of your purse being stolen.”

 Over one shoulder with bag swinging freely